 Before the Big Bang

 The origin of the many universes might be analogous to liquid simmering in the bottom of a pan resting on a burner, and then, at random locations around the bottom some begin to boil, forming small bubbles, some expanding others failing to grow.
 Myriad infinitesimally small bubbles appear on the pan bottom with each exploding and expanding or contracting independently, analogous to an individual origin of many universes.
 Further, the expansion or inflation of the universe continues, although differently in different areas.
 This leads to possibility of multiple universes, or multiverses, as described in the later section.
-(Barr, 2003, Flam, 2019)
+(Barr, 2003, Flam, 2019).
+Penrose states that we are in an open, expanding, universe (2020).

 The Big Bang – the building material for the cosmos